 Cranbourne is split between the parishes of Winkfield and Windsor.
 The village is in the former and Cranbourne Chase or Walke is in the latter.
-The Chase was one of the sixteen sub-divisions of Windsor Forest and unusual for its fallow as opposed to the more usual red deer.
-The home of the Keeper, was Cranbourne Lodge, better known today as the Cranbourne Tower.
+The Chase was one of the sixteen sub-divisions of Windsor Forest and not part of the adjoining Great Park.
+It was unusual for its fallow as opposed to the more usual red deer.
+The home of the Keeper was called Cranbourne Lodge, better known today as the Cranbourne Tower.
 This office dates back to, at least, the reign of Henry IV, though the lodge was first built by Henry VII.
 The present building is mostly late Georgian.

-|© Nash Ford Publishing 2002.
+|© Nash Ford Publishing 2002; Revised 2020.
 All Rights Reserved.|